 Huawei is arguably one of the most successful brands in the tech industry.
-They have boasted multiple achievements in the past couple of years and are now capable of going toe to toe with tech giants such as Apple and Samsung.
+They have boasted multiple achievements in the past couple of years and are now capable of going toe to toe with tech giants such as Apple Watch and Samsung smartwatches.

 However, if you live in western countries, then chances are that you cannot get your hands on most of Huawei’s products.
 With all the issues surrounding Huawei, you might be unsure if you should purchase their wearables.